open-automation/switch-inject-lite/README.md

 #### Inject (read-only)
 A read-only version of Inject that inserts a copy of the target job into the flow.
 Fails if the target file doesn't exist or cannot be copied.

+#### Count files
+Count the number of items in a directory.
+If the target job is a file, it returns 1.
+You must specify a private data key for the count result if you use this type.

 ## Discussion
 https://forum.enfocus.com/viewtopic.php?f=13&t=1497